4paradigm/OpenMLDBSQLEmulator/README.md

 # validate in online request mode
 valreq select count(*) over w1 from t1 window w1 as (partition by a order by b rows between unbounded preceding and current row);

+# When there are single quotes in SQL (currently double quotes are not supported, only single quotes can be used), please enclose them in double quotes to avoid parsing missing quotes.
+valreq "select * from t1 join t2 on t2.b='abc'"
 ```
 If the test fails, it will print the SQL compilation error.
 If it passes, it will print `validate * success`.
 The entire process takes place in a virtual environment, without concerns about resource usage after table creation or any side effects.
 Any SQL that passes validation through `valreq` will definitely be deployable in a real cluster.